djthorpe/postgresql-kit/README.md

-This set of frameworks and test applications provides a kit of frameworks and tools for deploying the wildly brilliant PostgreSQL database on the Mac OS X operating system and iOS devices.
+This set of frameworks and test applications provides a kit of frameworks, tools, applications and examples for deploying the wildly brilliant PostgreSQL database on the Mac OS X operating system and iOS devices.
 For more information on PostgreSQL
 see: http://www.postgresql.org/.

 ## Documentation